isomerpages/ura-lkywcp/pages/special-mentions/2018-tokyo.md

 ---
 title: 2018 Special Mention — Tokyo
 permalink: /tokyo/
+image: /images/special-mentions/tokyo.jpg
+description: Tokyo is recognised for being a well-managed megacity despite its large and seemingly ungovernable size.
 ---

 ##### Tokyo is recognised for being a well-managed megacity despite its large and seemingly ungovernable size.